candi4/SofaGuidewireNav/README.md

 ## How to use
 You only need to use three methods: `action`, `step`, `GetImage`.
-* `action`: Moves the guidewire in the simulator.
+* `action`: Moves the guidewire in the simulation.
-* `step`: Calculates dynamics in the simulator for one step.
+* `step`: Calculates dynamics in the simulation for one step.
-* `SetImage`: Takes a picture of the simulator.
+* `GetImage`: Takes a picture of the simulation.
 * `SaveImage`: Saves the image on the computer (Optional).

 You can refer [basic_example.py](basic_example.py).